 In light of these discoveries, there have been great emergences of the clinical use of autologous PRT in many different fields, including orthopedics, sport medicine, dentistry, cosmetic and periodontal medicine, plastic and maxillofacial surgery.

 In our clinic, we extract venous blood to obtain platelets which are such an easily accessible reservoir of growth factors and bioactive protein.
 After the blood is separated by centrifugation, the platelets will be activated to release its storage into the plasma.
-This activated platelet rich product will then be reinjected either intravenously and or locally into the problematic area.
+This activated platelet rich product will then be injected locally into the problematic area.
 The efficiency of this process lies in the delivery of a wide range of growth factors and proteins, performing the physiological reparative and regenerative processes.

-If we liken the human body to an automobile, the stem cell therapy would be an overhaul of the engine, whereas the platelet rich therapy would be an oil change.
+If we liken the human body to an automobile, the platelet rich therapy would be an oil change.
 If our vehicle needs regular servicing, our body certainly demands at least the same care!

 Copyright © 2012 Dr. Phoebe Chow.

 Website by nationchiang.com.